 Cassie goes for a “check-up.”

-I nearly got teary eyed over one sad moment.
-It deserves a truckload of points, because I was this close to crying since the end of “Avengers: Endgame.”
+I got teary eyed over one sad moment.
+It deserves a truckload of points, because I haven’t cried since the end of “Avengers: Endgame.”
 If you payed attention to the characters’ dilemmas, you’ll understand why.

 Unintelligent: The Ending wasn’t merciful.
 I wanted to see what happens next, not that one “big number.”
 So many questions are left unanswered.
 My god!
 This is The Sopranos’ series finale all over again!